End-to-End testing with Puppeteer and Jest

 you should be able to find an image called home.jpg in test/screenshots

 folder.
-Now let's take screenshot while emulating mobile device.
-First add this line of code at the top of the file:
+Now, let's take screenshots while emulating a mobile device.
+First, add this line of code at the top of the file:

 const devices = require('puppeteer/DeviceDescriptors');